smswithoutborders/SMSWithoutBorders.com/docs/CONTRIBUTING.md

 ## Testing

 Some parts of the project are inter-connected.
-Whenever a component in this section gets updated, it is advised to test all other components related to it.
+Whenever a component gets updated, it is good practice to test all other components related to it.
 Please see the [testing guide](TESTING.md)

+### Testing protected pages

+All pages in the dashboard area are protected and require certain parameters to access them.
+Testing these pages could be a bit challenging during development since it becomes combersome to keep filling in required information each time.

+A nifty workaround is to comment out the redirection checks in the respective [route guard component](../src/components/guards/).
+This will give you full access to the page without the checks.
+Be sure to uncomment them before opening your PR though

 ## Reporting Issues